Book a Talk

 - Extension cords and/or power strips sufficient for two 3-prong plugs

-State Historian lectures selected from the Current Talk List only require reimbursement for travel-related expenses (usually only mileage).
-Please contact the Office of the State Historian for details.
-Musical programs and lectures requiring specialized research will require additional reimbursement.
+There is a fee for lectures from the Current Talk List commensurate with he size of the anticipated audience, nature of the organization, and travel time involved.
+Please contact Walt Woodward directly for details.
+Musical programs and lectures requiring specialized research are more costly.
 Please visit the Band of Steady Habits website for details and requirements for musical bookings.

 To explore the list of currently available talks, use the website’s header menu or click on any of the links below.